 What Next?
 Developing Business Skills

-So what's next to develop your business skills ?
-Use the following sites to plan and develop your business:
+So what's next to develop your business skills?
+Use the following sites to plan and improve your business:

-- Business skills quizzes - see how you rate
+- Business skills quiz - see how you rate

 - Rate yourself as an entrepreneur